sbkashif/sbkashif.github.io/_research/4-graspa-job-tracker.md

 │       └── ...                                # Up to thousands of parameter combinations
 ```

-Finally, as the simulations are submitted and executed, the job tracker maintains a comprehensive CSV file (`job_status.csv`) that logs the status of each parameter combination for every batch.
-This file includes details such as job IDs, parameter combinations, submission times, completion times, and current workflow stages.
+As simulations are submitted and executed, the job tracker maintains a comprehensive CSV file (`job_status.csv`) that logs the status of every parameter combination for each batch.
+This file includes details such as job IDs, parameter combinations, submission and completion timestamps, and current workflow stages.
 An example snippet of the `job_status.csv` file is shown below:

 ```csv
  batch_id,job_id,param_combination_id,status,submission_time,completion_time,workflow_stage